charu1110/clone-project/README.md

 # clone-project
 <br>
-i have made this repository to make to work on my full stack projects !<br>
+i have made this repository to work on my full stack projects !<br>
 on the way learning new skills to expand my skill set <br> to furthur make creative and innotive projects